Turnkey Heat Pump Installation

 - Installation of new pump-sets, pipework, insulation and electrical components.

-By replacing the decommissioned R22 chiller with a new energy-efficient Engie Pensum Heat Pump, Brown Thomas can now heat the building in winter and cool it during the summer with the same machine (the heat pump).
-An existing Chiller (300kW) was kept (thus avoiding additional capital expenditure) and is used as a standby chiller in case that further cooling is required in summer.
+By replacing the decommissioned R22 chiller with a new energy-efficient Engie Pensum Air Reversible Heat Pump, Brown Thomas can now heat the building in winter and cool it during the summer with the same machine (the heat pump).
+They also have the existing Chiller on standby in case further cooling is required in summer.